Welcome to the Lobo Center (College & Career Center)

 WORK PERMITS

-Eligibility for a Work Permit:
+Eligibility for, AND TO MAINTAIN, a Work Permit:

 - Minimum 2.0 GPA with No Fs nor Us in any course is required on the most recent report card